What is Supplemental Security Income (SSI)?

 Read more about the SSD Federal Court Appeal.

 How Disabilities Effect Benefits

-Click on each section below to see how each disability is effected by benefits.
-Remember, each case is different so if you believe you qualify for SSI or SSDI benefits, be sure to contact us for a FREE consultation.
+Click on each section below to see how each disability is affected by benefits.
+Each disability case is different so if you believe you qualify for SSI or SSDI benefits, be sure to contact us for a FREE consultation.